sameredit/discogsvinyls-CD/README.md

 2024-11-28

 Description:
-In order to figure out hte market of turnatables and CDs, looking into the trand vinyl and CD sales is an idea.
+In order to figure out the market of turnatables and CDs, looking into the trand vinyl and CD sales is an idea.

 How may vinyls and CD were released per yeard from 1995 to 2000 Is there a correlation between vinyl records and CD.